KskAdch/TopologicalNumbers.jl/docs/src/4D/LatticeDirac.md

 ```

-Phase diagram is given by:
+A phase diagram is given by:

 ```julia
 julia> param = range(-4.9, 4.9, length=10);